nf-core/ampliseq/docs/usage.md

     * No configuration at all.
 Useful if you want to build your own config from scratch and want to avoid loading in the default `base` config profile (not recommended).

 ### `--reads`
-Use this to specify the location of your input paired-end FastQ files.
-For example:
+Use this to specify the location of your input paired-end FastQ files. ***Currently, sequencing data originating from multiple sequencing runs cannot be analysed apppropriately by this pipeline.*** For example:

 ```bash
 --reads 'path/to/data/'